 Description Specifications Supplemental Information

 LE In-band Emission This measurement is an LE

 in-band emission measurement

 and is in conformance with

 Bluetooth RF test specification

 LE.RF-PHY.TS/0.7d2.6.2.2.

 Packet Type Reference type

 Payload PRBS9, BS00, BSFF, BS0F,

-BS55
+- BS55

 Synchronization None

 Trigger External, RF Burst, Periodic

 Timer, Free Run, Video

-Measurement Accuracy ^a Dominated by the variance of
+Measurement Accuracy a Dominated by the variance of

-, and the second measurements ^b
+· measurements b

 - a.
-The accuracy is for absolute power measured at 2.0 MHz offset and other offsets (offset =2 MHz \times K, K = 2,...,29). - b.
+The accuracy is for absolute power measured at 2.0 MHz offset and other offsets (offset =2 MHz $\times$ K, K = 2,...,39). - b.
 The measurement at these offsets is usually the measurement of noise-like signals and therefore has considerable variance.
 For example, with 100 ms sweeping time, the standard deviation of the measurement is about 0.5 dB.
-In comparison, the computed uncertainties of the measurement for the case with CW interference is only \pm 0.29 dB.
+In comparison, the computed uncertainties of the measurement for the case with CW interference is only $\pm$ 0.25 dB.